Skip to main content

 Events can be sent to Raccoon using gRPC too.

-Refer to EventService.proto for the definition of EventService which exposes one RPC call SendEvent.
+Refer to EventService for the definition of EventService which exposes one RPC call SendEvent.
 It is recommended to generate the language specific gRPC client using the proto definition.

-Input to the RPC call is SendEventRequest and the output is raccoon.proto.
+Input to the RPC call is SendEventRequest and the output is SendEventResponse.

-To support multi-tenacy while using gRPC, SERVER_WEBSOCKET_CONN_ID_HEADER and SERVER_WEBSOCKET_CONN_GROUP_HEADER values can be used.
-The key along with their values if set in grpc metadata while sending the request.
+To support multi-tenancy while using gRPC, SERVER_WEBSOCKET_CONN_ID_HEADER and SERVER_WEBSOCKET_CONN_GROUP_HEADER values can be used.
+The key along with their values should be set in the grpc metadata while sending the request.
 Golang client example -

 md := metadata.New(map[string]string{"X-User-ID": "1234"})